All permitting applications are accepted online through www.MyBuildingPermit.com.

 For the current status of your permit or land use application, visit www.MyBuildingPermit.com.

 See the Applications and Forms page for submittal checklists.

-Until further notice due to COVID-19, the Permit Center is closed to walk-in customers.
+Due to COVID-19, the Permit Center is closed to walk-in customers.
 Operations continue as staff work remotely.

 Review staff and permitting staff remain available for consultation via telephone at 425-806-6400.